MahboobeSh/DataMinning-HW/README.md

-This reposity is created for DataMinnig Course Homeworks, Fall 2020
+This repository is created for DataMinnig Course Homeworks, Fall 2020